We’ve Learned About How Employees Learn at Work

 For example, many parents today are at a loss when they try to help their children through Common Core Math.
 Multiplication tables used to be memorized.
 Now students arrive at their answers through a new and often puzzling problem solving methodology.

 A recent San Jose Mercury News article states that “The good old days of memorizing math formulas or multiplication tables are gone.
 Instead, Common Core math requires students to show how they reason their way to the right answer.
 As a result, many parents say homework is far more complicated than it used to be.”

 But today’s kids get it and are far closer than their earlier counterparts to being able to set up their own equations, work with unknowns, and understand what a number array is.

 Those of us charged with developing the talent our company needs to thrive, need to pay attention to what we have learned about how employees learn.

 Most now know that to truly prepare workers to learn and acquire new skills, lecture should be at a minimum.
-We recommend that it be no more than 30 percent of any training session.
-As soon as concepts are introduced, training should shift toward interactive learning…practice exercises, role plays, real-world scenarios, simulation, individual coaching, feedback, reflection, and performance tests.
+We recommend that lecture be no more than 30 percent of any training session.
+As soon as concepts are introduced, training should shift toward interactive learning — practice exercises, role plays, real-world scenarios, simulations, individual coaching, feedback, reflection, and performance tests.

 The 5R’s to Help Make Learning Stick

 Once you understand how employees learn, don’t forget to focus on skill adoption and retention.
 Our learning research has identified five attributes that must be present for the sustainable transfer of skills from the workshop to the job:

 We’ve learned about how employees learn.
 Learning is a learned behavior.
 Learners benefit from thoughtful planning, effective decision making, active reflection and experiential practice.
 Just make sure the new skills and behaviors are highly relevant to success for the learner, their boss and the business as a whole.